3.3 Comorbidities, Medications, and Current Condition

 • The WCC Assessment domain includes patient history, current condition, and comorbidities.

-• Diabetes, vascular disease, edema, renal disease, immobility, smoking, immune compromise, and medication effects can change wound-healing priorities.
+• Diabetes, peripheral arterial disease, venous disease, edema, renal disease, immobility, smoking, immune compromise, and medication effects change wound-healing priorities.

-• Exam questions often ask for the next assessment or referral step, not the most aggressive local wound product.
+• Exam questions usually ask for the next assessment or referral step, not the most aggressive local wound product.

-• A WCC credential supports wound-care mastery but does not expand practice beyond licensure, state regulation, or employer policy.
+• WCC certification supports wound-care mastery but does not expand practice beyond the basic professional license, state regulation, or employer policy.

 Systemic Conditions Shape Local Wound Decisions